mickymacirl/rathmackneecastle/README.md

 **Actual:**

 The website redirected the user to the confirm.html page with the success message being displayed.

+#### Form Validation

+The Contact form was tested so that when a user tries to submit a blank form, the form should fail to submit with "Please fill out this field" message.

+**Test Steps:**

+1. Open the corresponding browser and open Rathmacknee Castle site.
+2. Navigate to the Contact page using the Contact link.
+3. Click the Submit button.

+**Expected:**

+The form should display the the message "Please fill out this field".

+**Actual:**

+The form displayed the the message "Please fill out this field".

 ### History Gallery Testing